Frequently asked questions

 How can I check whether my application documents have arrived?

-University Admissions Finland will send you an email notification after they have processed your application.
-This might take some time, since especially towards the end of the application period, UAF receives hundreds of application documents.
+University Admissions Finland (UAF) will send you an email notification after they have processed your application.
+This might take some time, since especially towards the end of the application period, UAF receives a large amount of application documents per day.

 I’m interested in studying medicine at UTA.
 Do you offer medical degree programmes in English?

-The UTA School of Medicine does not offer any medical degree programmes in English.
+The UTA Faculty of Medicine and Life Sciences does not offer any medical degree programmes in English.
 The language of instruction in these programmes is Finnish.
 Thus, an excellent command of Finnish is an indispensable requirement for studying medicine at the University of Tampere.
 Neither does UTA offer preparatory Finnish language courses.
 For information on applying to programmes taught in Finnish, please see: http://www.uta.fi/opiskelijaksi/.

 I would like to get to know also programmes offered by other Finnish universities.
 Where to start?